sofia-fischer/philo-blog/content/posts/2024-04-event-sourcing.md

   only the state changes are stored.
 This blog post is about the advantages and disadvantages of the pattern, and how to avoid some challenges I faced in long living projects.

-tags: [ "Development", "Software Pattern", "Symfony"]
+tags: [ "Software Patterns", "Symfony", "Architecture"]
 ---

 {{< lead >}}